Bitfab-io/farmops-doc/raspberry_pi.md

 	1. Unzip the Octopi image
 	2. Insert SD card in your computer
 	3. Open Etcher
-	4. Open the Octopi image (extension `.img`) with Etcher to burn it in the SD carc
+	4. Open the Octopi image (extension `.img`) with Etcher to burn it in the SD card
 	5. Burn the image in the SD card by clicking Flash
 * Configure the wifi connection
 	1. Open the SD card directory
 	2. Open the `octopi-network.txt` with the text editor. *Important: Do not use WordPad (Windows) or TextEdit (MacOS X)* ([source](https://octoprint.org/download/))
 	4. Change the network settings.
 Leave the quotation marks.

       ## WPA/WPA2 secured
       iface wlan0-octopi inet manual
       wpa-ssid "wifi name"
       wpa-psk "wifi password"

 * Connect to the Raspberry Pi
 	1. Insert the SD card in the Raspberry Pi